How do I run a command in a running Docker container?

 Best Practices

-1. Use docker exec for Isolation: When you want to run one-off commands, such as scripts or debugging tools, prefer docker exec over docker attach to avoid interfering with the main process.
+1. Use docker exec for Isolation: When you want to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » one-off commands, such as scripts or debugging tools, prefer docker exec over docker attach to avoid interfering with the main process.

 5. Avoid Running Interactive Commands in Production: While opening a shell can be useful for debugging, avoid running interactive commands in production environments.
 Instead, automate your deployments and use logging tools for monitoring.